-My husband and I went on a business trip to Mexico years ago, and for a company teambuilding workshop we had to make guacamole in a group, and whichever group's dip tasted the best, won the contest.
+My husband and I went on a business trip to Mexico years ago.
+For a company teambuilding workshop, we had to make guacamole in a group, and whichever group's dip tasted the best won the contest.
 It was lots of fun, but I didn't realize how easy it was to make guacamole.
-Now, fast forward, I have been making guac for over ten years now and have created it just the way I like it.
+Fast forward; I have been making guac for over ten years and have created it just as I like it.
 Recently I had a Mexican Taco party around the holidays and made this delicious starter.
 Visitors couldn't stop raving about the recipe.
 I hope you love it too.
-Keep in mind; you can add more cumin because will give you more of an aroma which is always good in my book.
+Keep in mind; you can add more cumin because it will give you more of an aroma which is always good in my book.

 4 Avocados (ripe)

 One can of chili peppers (mild)

 1 ½ of the juice of a lime

 ½ of a red onion (minced)

 1 teaspoon of dried cilantro or fresh 1-2 tablespoon cilantro